leonhma/obsidian-functionplot/readme.md

 # obsidian-functionplot

-A plugin for displaying mathematical graphs from MathJax functions in obsidian.md.
+A plugin for displaying mathematical graphs in obsidian.md.

 ## How to use

-1. Write some functions in MathJax (inside the dollar signs).
-2. Below that, type:
+1. Type:
  ```text
  ```functionplot
  ---